Tag Archives: Thriller

 It is much more intricate in every way than the traditional crime thriller.

-The narcotics are flowing into New York City and the duo is determined to get to the bottom of the drug ring, figuring out who is the mastermind and defeating their foe.
+The narcotics are flowing into New York City, and the duo is determined to get to the bottom of the drug ring, figuring out who the mastermind is and defeating their foe.

 The primary culprit is a suave French drug lord named Alain Charnier, brilliantly played by Fernando Rey.